anilabraham-IT/IntuneEDU/IntuneEDU/all-devices-group-presets-windows-edu.md

 |User experience|Send diagnostic data|Basic|
 |User experience|Block Windows Spotlight|Block|

+You can also enable automatic enrollment in Intune for Education.
+Automatic enrollment connects Azure Active Directory and Intune so that when a user signs in with their school account, their device will automatically start the enrollment process.
+To learn more about Windows 10 automatic enrollment, see Enable Automatic Enrollment.

+By default, Intune for Education blocks users from enrolling their personal Windows devices.
+This default ensures that personal devices aren't accidentally enrolled.

 ## Next steps
 For the full list of Windows 10 settings available in Intune for Education, see [All Windows 10 settings](all-edu-settings-windows.md).